-Revisiting Jewish heritage in Spain
+Revisiting Jewish heritage in Barcelona

 and the memory of Sepharad

-of expulsion of 1492, Jews were faced with
+With the Edict of expulsion of 1492, Jews were faced with

 a stark choice: leave or convert to Catholicism.
 Some of these conversos